adamantine007/padloper-base/README.md

-Phone Book - data base.
+"Phone Book" - data base.
 =======================

 Description
 ----------------
-This is my tutorial project **Phone Book** data base.
-It based on Map structure.
+This is my tutorial project **Phone Book** data base with using CRUD operations.
+It has based on Map structure.
 All operations working for `O(1)`.

-I made it to learn how to use:
+I have made it to learn how to use:
-- Java SE
-- Java Servlet
+- Java EE Servlets
 - Tomcat
 - Ajax
 - Gson
 - Maven

-How to run
+How to run?
 ----------------
 First you must build project with Maven, then deploy assembled `.war` file on some application server, run your browser and go to `localhost/index.html`

 I prefere Apache Tomcat servlet container, because it is very easy to configure this framework and start to work.

-What you can
+What are you can?
 ----------------
-Data base have next CRUD operations:
+Application have next CRUD operations:
 - add person
 - select person
 - update information about person